marshalc/djangocms-blog/CONTRIBUTING.rst

 Branching model
 ~~~~~~~~~~~~~~~

-When planning a code cotnribution, these is the project branching model:
+When planning a code contribution, these is the project branching model:

 * new features goes to develop
 * bugfixes for releases goes to release/Y.Z.x branches